 If the load resistance, that is, the electrode impedance is very high, the output voltage can get very high, too.
 The stimulus generator limits the output voltage to 75 V between + or - and GND.
-The guaranteed compliance voltage is ± 60 V, that means 120 V between + and -.
+The guaranteed compliance voltage is ± 60 V.

-The current output of the STG is limited by the compliance voltage and the electrode impedance.
+• The current output of the STG is limited by the compliance voltage and the electrode impedance.
 If the maximum load resistance for a given current output is exceeded, the compliance voltage (60 V between +I and GND) of the STG will not be sufficient for delivering enough current, and the output will be clipped.
 You can calculate the maximum load resistance by Ohm's law.
 For example, if you want to program a 100 μ A pulse, the maximum load resistance will be 600 k Ω .
-According to Ohm's law: R = U / I = 60 V / 100 μ A = 600 k Ω .
+According to Ohm's law: R = U / I = 60 V / 100 μ A = 600 k Ω , that is, 60 V are sufficient for delivering a current of 100 μ A at a load resistance of 600 k Ω .
 Therefore, if you use current driven stimulation, you should always take the impedance of the stimulating electrodes into account when planning your stimulus protocol.
 You should also keep in mind that most electrodes or amplifiers support only limited voltages.